ryanbrutocao/giphy_api_hw/README.md

 if you want to add additional gifs,  click the 'Add More Gifs' button and ten new gifs will be appended to the list for each time the button is clicked.

+The most difficult part of this assignment was adding a'favorites' section.
+I was able to get this working by adding a data attirbute that is toggled on click.
+When it is toggled that gif is moved to a favorites section. it is also able to be removed when toggled off.